bscout9956/BubblesProcessing/README.md

 # BubblesProcessing
-This project is a terrible recreation of the Bubbles Screensaver made by Microsoft for Windows Vista+
+This project is a terrible recreation of the Bubbles Screensaver made by Microsoft for Windows Vista+ in Processing.Py

 # Issues